irelius/RedditClone/README.md

 ## Description:
 This is a repository of a Readdit clone by Kihong (Samuel) Bae.
 <br>
-This project implements 2 fully CRUD features: Subreddits and Posts.
+This project implements 2 full CRUD features: Subreddits and Posts and 2 partial CRUD features: Likes and Comments.
 <br>
-This clone project also implements a feature to allow users to create a new account, sign in with a Demo User account, and log out.
+This clone project also implements additional features such as:
+1. Allow users to create a new account, or sign in with a Demo User account, as well as logging out
+2. Search function to look up posts, communities, or users with a keyword
+3. See all the posts and comments made by a particular user by visiting their profile page

 ___